-Young adult rates of driving while intoxicated compared well to the state.
-Drug use, possession, or sale arrest rates were more than 50 percent worse than the state average in Manhattan, and higher in Brooklyn and New York City overall.
+In Manhattan, young adult rates of driving while intoxicated compared well to the state.
+Drug use, possession, or sale arrest rates were more than 50 percent worse than the state average, as well as higher than New York City overall.
 Young adults residing in Manhattan and New York City overall also exhibited high rates of arrests for property crime.